lichen-lab/lichen-lab.github.io/index.md

 	</div>

 I am a tenured Associate Professor of Biostatistics at University of Florida.
-I am the Associate Director of Bioinformatics at [UF Center for Spatial Biomolecule Research (CASBR)](https://casbr.biochem.med.ufl.edu/team/).
+I am the Associate Director of Bioinformatics at [UF Center for Spatial Biomolecule Research (CASBR)](https://casbr.biochem.med.ufl.edu/team/) and Scientific Director of Bioinformatics at [UF McKnight Brain Institute](https://mbi.ufl.edu/cores/computing-resources/).
 I obtained my PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University.
 I also received a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University.

 ### Opening
 My lab now has multiple openings for PhD/MS students and one opening for Postdoc.
 Interested candidates please refer the [Opening](https://lichen-lab.github.io//pages/opening.html) for how to apply.

 ### Research
-My lab is currently funded by NIH NIGMS.
 My lab's research focuses on developing statistical and informatics methods for analyzing of multi-omics data.
 Projects include but not limited to

 - **Single-cell genomics**:
 Develop statistical methods and tools for analyzing single-cell genomics data